-English setting by PATRICK M. LIEBERGEN
+English setting by

-Music by

 GEORGE F. HANDEL (1685-1759)

 Edited and arranged by

-- \ If performed by one S.A.T.B. choir, voices should sing the Choir I part while brass and/or keyboard play Choir II.
-See SoundPax information below. - \ \ Choir II may be performed by a small group of voices, such as a quartet or an octet, or by unison voices and/or trumpet I only on the soprano part. - \\\ This work may also be performed solely by two brass quartets with or without keyboard.
+- If performed by one S.S.A.B. choir, voices should sing the Choir I part while brass and/or keyboard play Choir II.
+See SoundPax information below. - Choir II may be performed by a small group of voices, such as a quartet or an octet, or by unison voices and/or trumpet I only on the soprano part, or by S.S.A. voices only on the treble parts. - This work may also be performed solely by two brass quartets with or without keyboard.
 SoundPax available (18595) includes score and set of parts for two brass quartets (2 Bb Trumpets and 2 Trombones in each quartet)

-Also available for S.S.A.B./S.S.A.B. voices, Level Three (18593).
+Also available for S.A.T.B./S.A.T.B. voices, Level Five (18592).
 SoundTrax CD available (18594).